andres-rod-g/andres-rod-g/README.md

 I'm a FullStack Developer!
 You can see my FreeCodeCamp Certs on my [LinkedIn page](https://www.linkedin.com/in/andres-felipe-rodr%C3%ADguez-gallego-9055131b0/) if you want.
 Right now, I use the MERN stack with some libraries!
 I'm (and I'll be always) on learning progress, so maybe on a week or two you will see new things here!
 I'm currently working on some fullstack projects.
-More information on my repositories.
+More information on my repositories, or on my [portfolio](https://www.mwkp.online/).

 ### Learned